kaba2/pastel/example/NearestNeighbour/readme.txt

 Description
 -----------

-This is a program to visualize a point kd-tree.
+This is a program to visualize a multi-resolution kd-tree.

-A point set is drawn along with its associated kd-tree.
+A point set is drawn along with its associated multi-resolution kd-tree.
 You can move the mouse cursor over this point set and the program shows you its nearest points using the Euclidean norm.
 The larger circle is the search radius beyond which points are not considered.
 The smaller circle is the spray radius.

 Adding and removing points
 --------------------------